Guinea-Bissau votes for president amid tension, unrest

 The drug trade has become less obvious since international law enforcement bodies joined a crackdown and made large seizures.

-Associated Press writers Carley Petesch in Dakar, Senegal and Barry Hatton in Lisbon, Portugal contributed to this report.
+Associated Press writers Carley Petesch in Dakar, Senegal, Vagner Barbosa in Bissau, Guinea-Bissau, and Barry Hatton in Lisbon, Portugal, contributed to this report.